 Passionflower: Is a calmative that promotes relaxation and reduces anxiety.
 Research shows that it can be effective in easing anxiety symptoms.

 Maca: This ancient Peruvian women’s tonic can help increase energy and mental clarity.
 Choose the gelatinized (but not raw) Lepidium Peruvianum Chacon variety.
 The powder can be added to smoothies, lattes and tea or coffee.
-It contains a flavonoid called Apigenin – which may benefit brain cells and ward of depression, suggests research from Brazil.
+Research from Brazil suggest that the flavonoid maca contains, called apigenin, may benefit brain cells and ward off depression.
 To learn more about the other benefits of maca take a look at my post.

 3. Heart Health

 Many women mistakenly think that heart disease is a man’s condition, but heart disease is one of the top killers of women.
 A woman’s risk dramatically increases at menopause due to a drop in estrogen—leading to your heart and blood vessels stiffening and ultimately less elastic.
 As a result, your blood pressure rises, which can put a strain on your heart.
 Issues like Atrial Fibrillation (abnormal heart rhythms) may also occur.

 - Soluble fiber: this binds to cholesterol and removes it

 - Lignans: plant compounds with antioxidant and estrogen-like (as well as estrogen-detoxing) properties.